radar/ryanbigg.com/_posts/2020-02-02-rom-and-dry-showcase-part-2.markdown

 2. If they aren't present, returns an error.
 3. If they are present, the user data is persisted to the database

-We'll call this class a _transaction_, as it will contain all the logic for performing a particular _transaction_ with our system; the transaction of creating a new user.
+We'll call this class a _operation_, as it will contain all the logic for performing a particular _operation_ with our system; the operation of creating a new user.

+This part of the guide previously called this type of class a _transaction_, but in order to not conflate these with _database transactions_, a different name has been used.
+Other people might call these _service objects_ or _interactors_.

 If you'd like to see the code for this application, it's at [github.com/radar/bix](https://github.com/radar/bix), and each part of this series has its own branch.